modoumbaye25/AWS-EC2_S3_interactions_Boto3_Python3/README.md

   - There will be user-friendly CLI for the user to interact with and from here, user should be able to pass arguments and values that should perform tasks like listing ec2 instances or s3 buckets, change instance state, or upload or delete buckets and objects.
   - With a user-friendly CLI, users should be presented with options/arguments that lets them perform various S3 and EC2 actions
+  - There will be a user action tracking systems that logs user actions and uploads it to S3

 --System Interactions--